theodrosyimer/text_editor/README.md

 - [x] start from the appflowy-editor example
 - [x] remove context menu from browser
 - [ ] look into the example provided by appflowy

+- openAI api (dart lib)
+  - [ ] set up api key
+  - [ ] send request to openAI and parse response

-- [ ] add context menu to editor to implemeent:
+- add context menu to editor to implemeent:
   - [ ] translate feature
   - [ ] summarize feature
   - [ ] rephrase feature